- Hits: 1219

 Adult choir meets on Wednesday nights at 6:00 PM for an hour during the "season."
 We always have a place for anyone who wants to sing, starting any time during the fall, winter and spring months, which is our typical choir season.

 Starting in June, we will gladly schedule any group, solo, duet, trio of any voicing or instrument into the service on Sunday morning.
-We will rehearse with any members who would like to sing twice during the summer (rehearsal at 6:00 PM on July 25 and August 1) to sing on Vicar Colin's last Sunday (July 27) before he goes back to the Seminary to finish his studies, and the Sunday of our new vicar's induction at Ascension (August 5).
+We will rehearse with any members who would like to sing once during the summer (rehearsal at 6:00 PM on July 24) on Vicar Tyler's last Sunday (July 28) before he goes back to the Seminary to finish his studies.

 If you would like to sing or play any appropriate musical selection (solo or with a small group), please sign up by calling the church office at (256) 536-9987 and letting us know when you would like to provide special music for worship and give us the details.
 Thank you!